 How to merge/combine clips in Adobe Premiere Pro

-- You simply drag and drop the files onto the timeline and join them
+- Simply drag and drop the clip onto the timeline.

 You may also like:How to Crop Videos in Adobe Premiere Pro >>

 How to combine clips in Adobe Premiere Pro

 To combine clips in Premiere Pro there are some basic steps that must be kept in mind.
 Combining video clips is called creating a nested sequence; this is quite a powerful process.